-Enter the total of your medical and dental expenses after you reduce these expenses by any payments received from insurance or other sources.
+Enter the total of your medical and dental expenses.
+Do not include any expenses that were paid by insurance or other sources.
 Do not reduce the amount you enter on line 1 by amounts paid from an Arizona Long-Term Health Care Savings Account (AZLTHSA).

-Be sure you reduce these expenses by any payments received from insurance or other sources.
 Do not include the following amounts you paid through an employer-sponsored health insurance plan (cafeteria plan) unless your employer included the amount(s) in Box 1 of your Form W-2.